RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation: Background and Related Work

 \subsection{Visualization Recommendation}

 The need to re-purpose and \textit{slice and dice} BI assets~\cite{tory2021finding} implies a need to filter and align views from heterogeneous sources, as well as locate, browse, and identify relevant assets within shared repositories of dashboards, charts, datasets, and metrics.
 Altogether, these activities may be supported or accelerated by system guidance in the form of contextual recommendations.
-There has been a breadth of research investigating guidance strategies in visual analysis workflows~\cite{collins2018guidance,ceneda2019review,ceneda2016characterizing}, visualization recommendation~\cite{lee2021deconstructing,wu2021survey,zhu2020survey}, and dashboard design recommendation~\cite{lin2022dminer,pandey2022medley}.
-Line chart recommendations in \remixtape~are intended to support the identification of complementary metrics and of logical sequences of exposition for ensuring a coherent narrative.
+Prior research offers guidance strategies in visual analysis workflows~\cite{collins2018guidance,ceneda2019review,ceneda2016characterizing}, as well as approaches to visualization~\cite{lee2021deconstructing,wu2021survey,zhu2020survey} and dashboard design~\cite{lin2022dminer,pandey2022medley} recommendation.
+Line chart recommendations in \remixtape~are intended to surface complementary metrics and of logical sequences of exposition for ensuring a coherent narrative.
 Given this focus, we draw upon design ideas and techniques from visual data exploration recommendation systems that offer guidance by suggesting \textit{`next steps'} during data analysis (\eg\cite{gotz2009behavior,wongsuphasawat2015voyager,key2012vizdeck,wongsuphasawat2017voyager,bouali2016vizassist,siddiqui2016effortless}).
 However, recommendations in \remixtape~fundamentally differ from prior systems in that they focus on contributing to a narrative sequence, as opposed to promoting data coverage~\cite{wongsuphasawat2015voyager} or supporting an open-ended data analysis process~\cite{lee2021deconstructing}.